Poetry review – THE POINT OF THE STICK: Thomas Ovans enjoys Neil Fulwood’s poetic sketches of famous conductors

 WORDS & PICTURES: Thomas Ovans views some intriguing video poems created by Rosemary Norman and Stuart Pound

-By Michael Bartholomew-Biggs • books, music, poetry reviews, year 2024 • Tags: books, music, poetry, Thomas Ovans
+By Michael Bartholomew-Biggs • added recently on London Grip, books, history, poetry reviews, year 2025 • Tags: books, history, poetry, Thomas Ovans